Society

 Sysmex Declaration of a Healthy Company

-Sysmex regards the promotion of a healthy company to be a management issue.
-Our goal is that our employees, who are the foundation for the practice of the Group’s corporate philosophy, will have fulfilling lives both physically and mentally.
-The Sysmex Declaration of a Healthy Company, drawn up in April 2020, specifies matters of critical importance regarding such aspects as occupational health and safety, as well as mental and physical health (materiality of health and productivity management).
-This has prompted Sysmex to make continuous efforts toward employee health enhancement, create working environments where diversity is valued, and provide workplaces that make employees proud.
+Sysmex has been promoting health management as one of its management issues to ensure that our employees, who are the foundation for the practice of the Group’s corporate philosophy, can lead fulfilling lives both physically and mentally.
+The Sysmex Declaration of a Healthy Company, drawn up in April 2020, specifies matters of critical importance regarding such aspects as occupational health and safety, as well as mental and physical health (i.e., materiality of health and productivity management).
+This has prompted Sysmex to make continuous efforts toward employee health enhancement, create working environments in which diversity is valued, and to have workplaces that make employees proud.

 Materiality of Health and Productivity Management